 Part 1: Shawn Shambo has over 30 years of experience as an Occupational Therapist and is now a Senior Care Advisor through Assisted Living Locators.
 We will talk about how Covid has changed elderly housing and also about the upcoming Alzheimer’s Walks happening in Maine that Shawn is helping with!

 Part 2: Weekly Words of Wisdom – Do you find that you are always running late?
 What is that really saying??
 Lynda shares a DailyOm email about chronic lateness that may help shed some light on that for you!

 Part 1: Lisa Soloway is the founder of the non-profit organization, Lift Up Young Lives, as well as a Realtor, Investor and Wealth Strategist who has a passion for helping a hurting generation.
 Her mission through Lift Up Young Lives is to equip “at risk” teens and young adults who age out of foster care, are homeless or rescued from human trafficking to live independent and abundant lives.
 Join us to hear Lisa share her very personal story of fostering and adopting her daughter, Tiffany, and how that led her to starting this organization.

-Part 2: Weekly Words of Wisdom – Lynda talks about personal development and shares some wisdom from Jim Rohn about change.
+Part 2: Weekly Words of Wisdom – Lynda talks about Optimism vs. Pessimism and how we can learn to be optimistic.